mahaloz/decomp2dbg/README.md

 # decomp2dbg
-A plugin to introduce a generic API for decompiler-to-debugger symbol syncing a decopilation printing.
+A plugin to introduce a generic API for decompiler-to-debugger symbol syncing and decompilation printing.
 In effect, a simple way to debug a black-box binary as if you had pseudo source symbols.
 Currently supported in GDB with any additional plugin like [GEF](https://github.com/hugsy/gef) or [pwndbg](https://github.com/pwndbg/pwndbg).